tylerharter/cs301-projects/fall18/p9/README.md

 This function will be calling the `clean_dict` function that we have provided in order to format the data properly.

-The `clean_dict` function takes in a dictionary, and returns a dictionary that has been reformatted.
+The `clean_dict` function takes in a dictionary and returns a dictionary that has been reformatted.

 <INSERT EXAMPLE HERE for CLEAN_DICT OUTPUT>